 By August 2017, a federal court had dismissed the DNC fraud lawsuit.
-The judge acknowledged "that the DNC and Wasserman Schultz held a palpable bias in favor of Clinton and sought to propel her ahead of her Democratic opponents."
-But despite the fact that this bias violated the DNC's charter and bylaws, which state "the Chairperson shall exercise impartiality and evenhandedness as between Presidential candidates and campaigns," the judge said the accusers failed to show how they had sustained injury.
+The judge acknowledged "that the DNC and Wasserman Schultz held a palpable bias in favour of Clinton and sought to propel her ahead of her Democratic opponents."
+But despite the fact that this bias violated the DNC's charter and bylaws, which state "the Chairperson shall exercise impartiality and evenhandedness as between Presidential candidates and campaigns," the judge said the accusers failed to show how they had sustained an injury.

 But the Democrats have made a slew of arguments in their lawsuit against Russia that contradict the DNC's previous arguments about why it wasn't responsible for people who thought they were contributing to an impartial organization, which is how the group describes itself in its bylaws.